 Every welcome email should have a clear call to action.

 This email is effective not only because of its clean look and promotional offer, but also because of the call to action.
 Notice how it stands out?
 The button, rather than hyperlinked text, makes it prominent.
 Plus, it’s urgent.
 The words “Book a stylist” inspire recipients to act immediately.

 6. Shine the spotlight on your product or service with eye-catching images

 As you welcome your new contacts, it’s okay to put your product or service front and center.
 After all, your new subscriber asked to learn more about your business or product by subscribing.
 Give them what they want.
 Use images to showcase your products like Crocs does here:

 If you’re a service-based business or nonprofit, try using compelling or emotion-evoking images that relate to your business.
-Spotlight a successful and happy customer, include a picture of your team or volunteers (who doesn’t love a warm welcome from everyone?), display before and after pictures, or use clean, flat, simple graphics and complementary colors — like Birchbox, the beauty subscription box company, does:
+Spotlight a successful and happy customer, include a picture of your team or volunteers, display before and after pictures, or use clean, flat, simple graphics and complementary colors.

 7. Be mobile-friendly

 An effective welcome email has to look good — and work well — on mobile devices.
 According to Adobe’s Digital Publishing Report, 79 percent of smartphone owners use their device for email.
 The report also says smartphone users are more likely to use their device for email than for making calls.
 Clearly, creating a mobile-friendly version of your welcome email is important.
 (If you’re using VerticalResponse, all our emails are responsive, so they look great no matter what device they’re viewed on.)
 Check out VerticalResponse’s own welcome email below, as it appears on a tablet.
 The text is clear and easy to read, and the CTAs are still easy to find and click on, even on a smaller screen.